Published: June 3, 1999

 Andy Hutchison | Darien News

-Essential Data President Antoinette Allocca says there are a few stand-out reasons why people come to work for her newly honored Stamford-based company-flexibility, proximity, and salary.
+Essential Data President Antoinette Allocca says there are a few stand-out reasons why people come to work.
+This includes her newly honored Stamford-based company–flexibility, proximity, and salary.

 Ms. Allocca must be doing something right using that formula.
 Essential Data Corporation was recently named one of the top 500 Women-owned businesses in the country in the June issue of Working Woman magazine.
-Although listed at Number 461, Essential Data enjoyed an astounding growth spurt-from and income of $1 million in 1996, to $20 million in 1998.
+Although listed as Number 461, Essential Data enjoyed an astounding growth spurt from an income of $1 million in 1996 to $20 million in 1998.

 The company employs approximately 15 sales associates who interact with major companies seeking technical writers.
 The technical writers essentially serve as the link between computer lingo for specific companies and their customers.

-The president of the company claims that many Darien residents work for her as a result of downsizing in their former company, and/or because of a need for working close to home, and making a six-digit income.
+The president of the company claims that many Darien residents work for her as a result of downsizing in their former company and/or because of a need for working close to home and making a six-figure income.